Hartwell Avenue main water replacement project underway

 A Health Risk Assessment is a free online-personalized health assessment available to civilian employees to identify potential health risks and strategies to avoid them.
 By examining health-related behavior and history, an HRA can provide insight into an employee’s health and wellness.

-To receive a free travel mug, civilians are encouraged to complete the HRA.
 For those interested, visit AFMC Wellness Support Center at www.AFMCwellness.com to complete the assessment.